15 Feb Where to celebrate the Best Festivals in India

 1. Holi in Vrindavan

-Holi is considered as the festival of love and colours.
+Holi is considered the festival of love and colours.
 It signifies the arrival of spring and the victory of good over evil.
 Holi is grand in India.
 Most parts of the country take part in the celebration.
-Sometimes a bit differently from one another.
+Sometimes a bit different from one another.

 Holi celebrations in India

-The festival starts a day before where people in every neighbourhood light a huge bonfire called ‘Holika Dahan’.
-It signifies the burning of ill-feelings and bad omens.
+The festival starts the day before when people in every neighbourhood light a huge bonfire called ‘Holika Dahan’.
+It signifies the burning of ill feelings and bad omens.

 As the afternoon progresses, kids get their hands on water balloons and water guns.
 Large tanks filled with water are at people’s disposal to throw in their friends leaving them soaking in water.
 It can be brutal I agree.
 With the rounds of food, also comes Thandai with bhang (a milder version of weed).
 The effect of it could last for up to 2 days.